mehulagg/gitlab/doc/user/discussions/index.md

 ![Notes filters dropdown options](img/index_notes_filters.png)

-After you select one of the filters in a given issue or MR, GitLab saves your preference, so that it persists when you visit the same page again from any device you're logged into.
+After you select one of the filters in a given issue or merge request, GitLab saves your preference, so that it persists when you visit the same page again from any device you're logged into.